 There is no need to use a harsh, heavy-duty cleanser when you are bathing your little one.

-Baby shampoos and soaps typically have a pH that is closer to the natural pH of skin and eyes, which is near neutral (pH 7).
+Baby shampoos and soaps typically have a pH closer to the natural pH of skin and eyes, which is near neutral (pH 7).
 They also tend to have less or no fragrance and fewer unnecessary ingredients, like essential oils and harsh detergents.

 Baby shampoos and body wash are specifically designed to be gentle on your baby’s skin.
 They may even be marketed as “tear-free.”